Club History

 1988

-After finishing 3rd again in 1987, the club won the 3rd Division in 1988, earning promotion into the Premier Division (the second tier, below the Super League).
+Wanneroo backed up a third place finish in 1987 by winning the Third Division in 1988, earning promotion into the Premier Division (the second tier, below the Super League).

 1989